justinnaldzin/big-data-benchmarking/README.md

 > "Which performs best under each scenario?"

-<span style="color:#428bca">**If your organization is running multiple Big Data platforms, this benchmarking application is designed to compare them side by side.**</span>
+**If your organization is running multiple Big Data platforms, this benchmarking application is designed to compare them side by side.**

 # PLACE DASHBOARD IMAGE HERE